Mission: Empowering Teen Parents to Succeed

 Vision: Teen Parent Families Thrive and Enrich our Community

-As a non-profit organization that has been serving pregnant and parenting teens in Edmonton for over 45 years Terra is recognized for its leadership, innovation and collaboration.
-Annually more than 1,000 young parents and their children benefit from a comprehensive range of services.
+Terra Centre for Teen Parents is a registered, non-profit organization that has been serving pregnant and parenting teens in Edmonton for 50 years.
+Terra is recognized for its leadership, innovation, and collaboration.
+Annually approximately 1,000 young parents and their children benefit from a comprehensive range of services.
 Through the compassionate work of the staff, we help parents and children to develop and reach their full potential by recognizing and responding to their unique and individual needs.
 Terra Centre staff are guided by the Code of Honour which supports, respects, and celebrates our families and staff (https://terracentre.ca/what-is-terra/careers/).
-If you share our values and support our mission and vision please consider joining our team.
+If you share our values and support our mission and vision, consider joining our team.

 Knowledge and Abilities

-Individuals will be recruited to positions based on their demonstrated skills, qualifications and attributes required for employment; and alignment to agency core values.
+Individuals will be recruited to positions based on their skills, qualifications and attributes required for employment and alignment to agency core values.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.